josbroers/nextjs-skeleton/README.md

 ### 1.2 Node.js

-First install the Node.js and npmp version listed in `package.json`.
+First install the Node.js and yarn version listed in `package.json`.
 Use the JavaScript Tool Manager [Volta](https://volta.sh/) or a Node Version Manager such as [NVM for Mac](https://github.com/nvm-sh/nvm).

 ### 1.3 Installing dependencies